 How To Optimize Headings For SEO

-If you are new to blogging, you might be confused about what heading tags are.
-I struggled with header tags in the beginning and the information I gathered made it even worse.
+If you are new to content marketing, you might be confused about what heading tags are.

 What Are Heading Tags